chicklightning/the_light_mod/README.md

 	- Blessed Quartz Armor and Cursed Obsidian Armor and recipes

-	- Obsidian sword with appropriate recipe
+	- Obsidian sword with appropriate recipe and Blessed version

-	- Quartz sword with approriate recipe
+	- Quartz sword with approriate recipe and Cursed version

-	- Blessed Quartz Sword

-	- Cursed Obsidian Sword
+	- Obsidian and Quartz Bars

 	- Lesser blessings and curses - temporary self-buffs